PXLAIRobotics/researchproject1920/duckie_demos/readme.md

 *The duckie in our guide is called 'erna'.
 Replace this with your own duckiebot name.*

+*Layout not 100% OK, will be fixed soon*

 1. Boot the duckie
 	* Plug in USB cables & wait for LEDs to die out
       	* `ping erna.local`	to check if duckie is online.
 If not, wait a bit longer